indigo423/blog.no42.org/content/page/about.md

 author: "Ronny Trommer"
 excludeFromTopNav: false
 ---
-Work in Open Source and grew up with an Amiga 500 in the early 90s, a full-time contributor [@opennms](https://twitter.com/opennms).
+Work in Open Source and grew up with an Amiga 500 in the early 90s, a full-time contributor [@opennms](https://www.opennms.com).
-I maintain some web services just for fun, the current operational status is shown on [Uptime Status](https://uptime.labmonkeys.space/status/no42).
+I run some internet services just for fun.
+The current operational status is shown on [Uptime Status](https://uptime.labmonkeys.space/status/no42).

 #### What I'm doing today

-* I work full time for [The OpenNMS Group](https://www.opennms.com) and help in various places, mainly around product management, UX and documentation
+* I work full time for [The OpenNMS Group](https://www.opennms.com) in product management for network diagnostics and performance management
+* Lead for our german development team and First point of contact for OpenNMS customers and partners in Europe
+* Subject matter expert in building network monitoring solutions
 * Think a lot about how to make the world a better place with open source in the network and system monitoring domain
-* Housekeeping for our development team in Germany
-* First point of contact for OpenNMS customers and partners in Europe
-* Beta tester
-* Train people on OpenNMS
-* Help structuring content for documentation
-* Help maintain the Antora infrastructure and Docker container images driven by our CircleCI CI/CD environment

 ### Research and Eduction